samuelhigbee/samuelhigbee.github.io/index.md

 treatment choice,
 and network models.

-I enjoy applying computational tools from optimization and machine learning to solve econometric problems.
+I enjoy applying tools from optimization and machine learning to solve econometric problems.